mohi0017/animation_brain_analyst_frontend/docs/COMFYUI_INTEGRATION.md

 1) **Input Image** (rough or tie-down)
 2) **Reference Image** (style only; used by IP-Adapter)

 The reference image does NOT affect prompts.
-It only feeds the IP-Adapter node.
+It only feeds the IP-Adapter node and may be analyzed for style compatibility notes (prompts still come from the input sketch).

 ---